What is anaphylaxis?

 If the person is unresponsive and not breathing, CPR should be performed until the emergency services arrive.
 CPR is unlikely to make a person’s heart start beating again if it has stopped.
 However, it will pump some blood around the body, supplying organs and, most importantly, the brain with oxygen.

 People with presumed anaphylaxis are treated in the emergency department.
-The specifics of treatment depend on how well or unwell the person experiencing an anaphylactic reaction is.
+The specifics of treatment depend on how well or unwell overall the person is who experiences an anaphylactic reaction.

-- Adrenaline, also known as epinephrine, usually injected into the thigh muscle.
+- Adrenaline, also known as epinephrine, usually injected into the thigh muscle and sometimes given multiple times or, in rarer cases, via an intravenous drip.

 - Steroids and antihistamines

-In severe cases, a breathing tube may be necessary until the immune reaction settles.
+In severe cases, a breathing tube and breathing support through a ventilator may be necessary until the immune reaction settles.

 Prevention and management

-If a person has had one anaphylactic reaction, they are very likely to have another if exposed to the same allergen again.
+If a person has had an anaphylactic reaction, they are very likely to have another if exposed to the same allergen again.
 Subsequent episodes of anaphylaxis are often worse than the first one.

-There are several ways to manage the possibility of having another anaphylactic reaction:
+There are several ways to prevent and manage the possibility of having another anaphylactic reaction:

 Avoiding known triggers

-Some people who have had an anaphylactic episode in response to common substances or medication choose to wear a piece of jewelry, often a bracelet which has their allergy engraved on it, to direct medical staff in the case of emergencies.
+Good to know: Some people who have had an anaphylactic episode in response to common substances or medication choose to wear a piece of jewelry, often a bracelet that has their allergy engraved on it, to direct medical staff in the case of emergencies.

 Being prepared for future emergencies

-People at high risk of severe reactions should also have an anaphylaxis action plan for their school or workplace, which includes education on the prevention of exposure and how to act in cases of anaphylaxis.
+People at high risk of severe reactions should also have an anaphylaxis action plan for their school or workplace, which includes education on the prevention of exposure and how to act in cases of anaphylactic reaction.

 Emergency anaphylaxis kits can also be prescribed in some cases.
-It is recommended that this include:
+It is recommended that these include:

 An adrenaline injection, also known as an epinephrine pen, which is the most important.
-This works rapidly to reverse all signs of anaphylaxis, most importantly low blood pressure, poor heart rate, poor circulation, swelling and asthma.
+This works rapidly to reverse many severe symptoms caused by anaphylactic shock, most importantly:

-H1 Antihistamine, which is particularly effective for skin symptoms and swelling, as a supporting medication to epinephrine.
+H1 antihistamines, such as loratadine, which are particularly effective for treating skin symptoms and reducing swelling, as a supporting medication to epinephrine.

 Q: Anaphylaxis vs anaphylactoid reaction – what is the difference?